IS303-Steffen/a08-pokemon-and-move-classes/README.md

     - `<Pokemon name> - Type: <elemental type> - Hit Points: <hit points>`
   - For example for a water type pokemon called Squirtle with 65 hit points the returned string would look like:
     - Squirtle – Type: Water – Hit Points: 65`
   - Create a method called `heal` with just `self` as a parameter.
-It increases the current value of `hit_points` by 15 and prints out a message with the Pokémon’s `name` and what their new value of `hit_points` are
+It increases the current value of `hit_points` by 15 and prints out a message with the Pokémon’s `name` and what their new value of `hit_points` are.
+It should print out the message directly in the method, and not return anything.
     - For example, if Squirtle had 65 hit points and the heal method was run on it, it would print:
       - `Squirtle has been healed to 80 hit points.`
 - Create 3 `Pokemon` objects